InternalError503/cyberfox-beta/browser/docs/DirectoryLinksProvider.rst

 - ``id`` - id that was provided as part of the downloaded link object (for all types of links: directory, suggested, enhanced); not present if the tile was created from user behavior, e.g., visiting pages
+- ``past_impressions`` - number of impressions (new tab "views") a suggested tile was shown before it was clicked, pinned or blocked.
+Where the "total" counter is the overall number of impressions accumulated prior to a click action, and "daily" counter is the number impressions occurred on same calendar day of a click.
+This infomration is submitted once per a suggested tile upon click, pin or block
 - ``pinned`` - 1 if the tile is pinned; not present otherwise
 - ``pos`` - integer position if the tile is not in the natural order, e.g., a pinned tile after an empty slot; not present otherwise